trishume/sympy-wiki-with-svn/New-Release.md

 ## Other things

   * Create a Debian package
-  * Create a SymPy spkg Sage package (see http://code.google.com/p/sympy/wiki/SymPyspkg)
+  * Create a SymPy spkg Sage package.
+See http://code.google.com/p/sympy/wiki/SymPyspkg, which is kind of outdated.
+You can get a more up-to-date guide from the current Sage spkg.
+See http://trac.sagemath.org/sage_trac/ticket/11560#comment:8
   * Send an email to the list.